 Arachnoid cysts are extremely well circumscribed, with an imperceptible wall, and displace adjacent structures.
 When large, and over time, they can exert a remodelling effect on the bone.

 CT cisternography (introduction of contrast into the subarachnoid space) demonstrates communication of the cyst with the subarachnoid space.
 As this communication is slow, the cyst often fills later, and contrast may be seen to pool with it, outlining its dependent portion.

-As they are filled with CSF if is not surprising that they follow CSF on all sequences, including FLAIR and DWI.
+As they are filled with CSF it is not surprising that they follow CSF on all sequences, including FLAIR and DWI.
 This enables them to be distinguished from epidermoid cysts for example.
-As their wall is very thin it only occasionally can be seen, and their presence is implied by displacement of surrounding structures.
+As their wall is very thin it only occasionally can be seen, and displacement of surrounding structures implies their presence.
 As there is no solid component, no enhancement can be identified.

 Phase contrast imaging can also be employed not only to determine if the cyst communicates with the subarachnoid space, but also to identify the location of this communication.

 Treatment and prognosis